USB Drivers problems are quite common and many of these problems are easily fixed.

 Reinstall USB Controllers

 If you know the device that is causing the driver errors, you can try to download updated drivers from the manufacturers website.
-If these drivers are not available or you do not feel comfortable updating them, you can download Driver Update Software Here.
+If these drivers are not available or you do not feel comfortable updating them, you can use a Driver Update Tool.